 1. Alternative Energy Sources.
 An overview of the major alternative energy sources is provided.
 These sources include solar energy, biodiesel, ethanol, wind power, hybrid cars, geothermal energy, tidal energy, nuclear energy, oil sands, shale oil, and energy efficiency improvements.

 3 Germany in World War 2.
 German side of World War 2.
 Who caused World War 2?

-Both Global Warming and the Energy Crisis are very serious problems the US and the world are facing.
+Global Warming (climate change) is a very serious problems that the US and the world are facing.